dveni/reportero/README.md

 - List acquired datasets and show relevant information
 - Compute relevant statistics
 - Throw warnings if the file structure is not expected
-- Get the report in your terminal, json format

 ## Usage